Vivian Banks Charter School

 Health and Saftey

 Vivian Banks Charter School has Covid tests available for your use.
 If you would like your child to retrieve the two kits, please have them pick them up in the VBCS office.
 Or, if you prefer, you, the parent or guardian, may pick them up at the VBCS Office.
 These COVID tests are provided to you as a courtesy.
 Testing is not required by our district.

 Although we are excited to have your child attend school everyday, when your child is sick, we do ask you to keep him or her at home.
 Specifically, if your child has tested positive for COVID, he or she should remain at home for five (5) days from the onset of symptoms or positive COVID test (if asymptomatic).
 Your child may return on Day 6, unless he or she remains sick.
 Masking upon return to school is not required by the District.

 We wish you great health as we know the cold and flu season approaches, and encourage you to place special attention to taking practical steps to boost your student’s immune system by providing nutritious food, proper amounts of sleep, and good doses of exercise.

-September 19 - 3rd Grade Field Trip Bonsall Farm
+November 14 - 4th Grade Field Trip to Bonsall Farm

-September 29 - Native American Day, Lunch on the Lawn
+November 17 - VBCS Turkey Trot, Lunch on the Lawn